Articles by City & Category

 The Best Time of Year to Visit:

 Casa Loma is worth visiting at any time during the year, although visitors tend to have different opinions about which season offers the best experience.
-Keep in mind that, as a castle, there isn’t central heat or air conditioning, so dress for the weather.
-For this reason, many think that Casa Loma’s charms are most apparent in the spring and fall, when temperatures are mild.
-In winter, the beautiful estate gardens that surround the castle are sleeping, but the benefit is that the castle is less crowded.
-The summer months provide the highest concentration of concerts and festivals to enjoy at the castle, but temperatures in the interior can be warm (only the gift shop is air conditioned).
+Many think that Casa Loma’s charms are most apparent in the spring and fall, when temperatures are mild and the Gardens are in full bloom.
+In winter, Casa Loma is transformed for the holiday season.
+The summer months provide the highest concentration of concerts and festivals to enjoy at the castle.

 Casa Loma Parking:

-There is on-street parking around Casa Loma, but the system of busy one-way-streets and ongoing construction in the area can make looking for street parking frustrating.
-Flat-rate paid parking is available on site for $10/vehicle.
+Limited Flat-rate paid parking is available on site for $15/vehicle.
 Additional paid parking is available nearby at George Brown College (south of Casa Loma, off Macpherson Avenue.)
 You can easily avoid parking by taking public transportation (more on that below).

 Babies and Children:

 Children must be accompanied by an adult.
 Children aged 3 and under are free with an accompanying adult.
 Strollers are not recommended due to stairs and are not permitted on the elevator, which is reserved for visitors with mobility issues.

 Keep in mind that the castle was built without accessibility considerations, so some visitors find that touring Casa Loma can be tricky.
-However, Casa Loma provides the following areas of many areas of accessibility, and information on a few areas that are not accessible to all visitors.
-You can learn more here: http://casaloma.ca/accessibility.html
+However, Casa Loma provides many areas of accessibility, and information on a few areas that are not accessible to all visitors.
+Learn more.

 Castle Loma is located at 1 Austin Terrace, Toronto, Ontario M5R 1X8, at the corner of Spadina Road and Davenport Road.